 TGbh editor: Modify the first paragraph of 9.4.2.296a Device ID element per the following

-The Device ID element contains a device identifier.
+The Device ID element contains a device ID.
 The format of the Device ID element is shown in 9-1002a (Device ID element format).

 TGbh editor: Replace/Modify Figure 9-1002a with the following: